vbruzzi/quizzy/README.md

 Quizzy is a web app for creating and taking quizes.
 It is made with Python, Angular and MongoDB.

-## Running
+## Setup

-To run Quizzy, follow the instructions on the README `/api` and `/quizzy` and run them simultaneously.
+To set up, you should run `npm install` to install any packages needed.
+After that, you can run `ng serve -o` and the website will open.
+This is the front-end for app, so you still have to run the API simultaneously.
+You can find the API [here]().

 ## Media